wpsharks/comet-cache/quick-cache/readme.txt

 - An MD5 Version Salt (customize the caching engine).
 - Rockstart support for all Quick Cache features.

+**TIP:** you can preview Pro features in the free version by clicking the "Preview Pro Features" link at the top of your Quick Cache options.

 == License ==

 Copyright: © 2013 [WebSharks, Inc.](http://www.websharks-inc.com/bizdev/) (coded in the USA)